Student Handbooks

 - Students may not ride as a visitor on buses.

-- No student is to be dismissed early except in the case of emergency.
+- No student is to be dismissed early except in the case of an emergency.
 No student is to leave school early without checking out through the office.
 Students leaving early must be signed out in the office by a parent/guardian or a previously designated person.
 No student will be dismissed after 3:00 p.m. due to transitions at the end of the day.

 - Your child should know where you are and if you will be home to receive him/her at the close of the school day or in the case of an early dismissal or some other emergency.
+Kindergarten and first-grade students are required to have an adult present at their designated bus stop in order to be released from the bus.
+If an adult is not visible to the bus driver, these students will not be permitted to exit the bus and will be returned to CPE for a parent to pick up.

 - Cuivre Park students must be accompanied and signed in by an adult if they arrive at school after 8:20 a.m.